MarcosWillianR/EcoFund/README.md

 # Renewable Energy Fund App - Senior React Native Developer Test

 This project was created as part of a test for a Senior React Native Developer role at Crowdform.
-The "Renewable Energy Fund App" is designed with the purpose of [briefly describe the purpose or functionality of the project].

 ## Installation and Usage